OctopusDeploy/blog/blog/2020-04/tab-completion-for-the-octopus-cli/index.md

 ![animation of octo CLI using zsh tab completion](octo-complete.gif)

 ## How does tab completion work?

-`powershell`, `bash` and `zsh` alike, as well as many other shell environments provide 'built in' commands to accept suggestions from an external source - like a file, or another application.
+At a high level most of your favorite shells provide 'built in' commands to accept suggestions from an external source - like a file, or another application.
 This means that you can [write them for any command line tool](https://www.cyberciti.biz/faq/add-bash-auto-completion-in-ubuntu-linux).
-These builtins all work in roughly the same way:
+These built-ins all work in roughly the same way:

 1. Register a command to invoke when the tab key is encountered
 2. Process the text input prior to the tab key